AFreborn22/sellerpintar/readme.md

-# Node.js Express Prisma App
+# Test Backend sellerpintar Node.js Express Prisma App

 This project is a Node.js application built with Express.js and Prisma ORM, designed to manage user, merchant, and product data.
 It follows the MVC architecture and includes separate folders for controllers, services, and routes.